danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 end
 ```

-No extra API calls.
-The data is already in the webhook payload.
-And it works regardless of what order the events arrive in.

 ## Long-Term Value

 The test harness isn't a one-time tool.
 It becomes part of the development workflow.
 From now on, whenever someone needs to: